mars-sim/mars-sim/README.md

 ## Summary
 Mars is a harsh world but is certainly less unforgiving than our Moon.
 Settlers come face-to-face with accidents, equipment malfunctions, illnesses, injuries, and even death.
 Survival depends on how well they work together, improve their survival skills and balance individual versus settlement needs.
-The reward of

 As the settlers learn how to survive the hardship and build up their settlements, players are rewarded with the pure joy of participating in this grand social experiment of creating a new branch of human society on another